prersn/Mask-detection-model/README.md

 - **Scalable Deployment:** The system can be deployed on edge devices or cloud platforms, offering scalability to meet the requirements of different deployment scenarios.
 - **Customizable:** Users have the flexibility to customize the system according to specific use cases, such as adjusting detection thresholds or integrating with existing security systems.

+## Go through the ppt uploaded to get a good idea about the project

 ## Download Pre-trained Model:
 - **If you want to try out the pre-trained model, it is uploaded as "my_mnist_model.pt" and place it in the `yolov5` directory of the project.**